jeongm/Algorithms/247R/recursion/3. Reverse Linked List/README.md

         return reverseHead
     else
         Node temp = originalHead.next
-        originalHead.next = reverseHead // head of the original Linked List now points to the head of the reversed Linked List reverseHead = originalHead // head of the reverse Linked List is now the head of the original Linked List originalHead = temp // head of the original Linked List is the next node of the head of original Linked List reverseLL(reverseHead, originalHead)
+        originalHead.next = reverseHead // head of the oLL now points to the head of the rLL reverseHead = originalHead // head of the rLL is now the head of the oLL originalHead = temp // head of the oLL is the next node of the head of oLL reverseLL(reverseHead, originalHead)
 ```